-After seating, the air hostesses serve a welcome drink and an amuse bouche.
+After seating, the air hostesses serve a welcome drink and an amuse-bouche.
 Normally, I start with a glass of Krug champagne.
-However, in my trip in August, I opted for water instead.
+However, during my trip in August, I opted for water instead.
 There is also often an accompanying note from the crew with some personal notes like “Welcome back”.
 I find this a nice gesture.

-After the welcome drink and food, the air hostesses then distributes the amenity kits from Aesop, pyjamas and slippers.
-The pyjamas and slippers change colours every few months, and in my recent trip, it was navy blue.
-The amenity kit contains a dental kit, earplugs, a wooden comb, and moisturising cream.
+After the welcome drink and food, the air hostesses then distributes the amenity kits from Aesop, pajamas, and slippers.
+The pajamas and slippers change colors every few months, and in my recent trip, it was navy blue.
+The amenity kit contains a dental kit, earplugs, a wooden comb, and moisturizing cream.

 In my August trip, I opted for a light salad and assorted dim sum for my meals as I was not very hungry.
-In other trips, I have had the full three course meals, from caviar to main courses to desserts, chocolate pralines and cheese.
+On other trips, I have had the full three-course meals, from caviar to main courses to desserts, chocolate pralines, and cheese.
 Cathay also serves Haagen Dazs ice cream anytime you want, and not just after meals.
 Although they change the menu constantly, most of the meals I have had onboard Cathay Pacific First Class have been very delicious.
 Also, if you depart from Hong Kong, definitely order the egg tarts!

-On the long 16 hour flight, I also took the opportunity to watch many movies and tv series on the large 24 inche monitor.
+On the long 16 hour flight, I also took the opportunity to watch many movies and TV series on the large 24 inches monitor.
 The Cathay entertainment system, StudioCX, has a good mix of relatively current and classic movies and shows.
-Cathay also provides noise cancelling Bose headphones which are comfortable and good.
-With such a long flight, I also took the opportunity to sleep a few hours on the lie flat bed.
+Cathay also provides noise-canceling Bose headphones that are comfortable and good.
+With such a long flight, I also took the opportunity to sleep a few hours on the lie flatbed.
 The bedding and blanket that Cathay provides in the First Class is very comfortable.